We design facilitative practices with state and local partners to achieve equitable decision making.

 There are things we don't know

 Our communities struggle with difficult questions to which no one person knows the answer.
 We bring humility and a can-do attitude to our work.
 We believe it takes data and stories from neighbors to create change.
-We don’t assert our own answers.
-Instead, we create space to grapple with hard options and find pathways to move forward together.
+We collaboratively create space with partners, so people can grapple with hard options and find pathways to move forward together.

 Persistence and Flexibility